-If there is no reliable evidence of a parent’s income, the court will impute or assign that parent an income of at least minimum wage for the purposes of child support calculation.
-O.C.G.A. § 19-6-15(f)(4)(A).
+If there is no reliable evidence of a parent’s income, the court will calculate that parent's income by taking into account the specific circumstances of the parent to the extent known, including such factors as the parent's assets, residence, employment and earnings history, job skills, educational attainment, literacy, age, health, criminal record and other employment barriers, and record of seeking work, as well as the local job market, the availability of employers willing to hire the parent, prevailing earnings level in the local community, and other relevant background factors in the case.
 If the other parent believes that imputed income is too low, that parent may ask the court to further inquire into the income of the parent whose income was imputed.
 If a parent does request, that parent must provide the court with proof of the other parent’s higher income.
 O.C.G.A. § 19-6-15(f)(4)(C).
 Upon considering the evidence, the court may increase, decrease or keep the amount of child support the same based on the court’s findings.

 Courts will assign or impute income to a parent if the court finds no reliable evidence of income, unemployment or voluntarily underemployment.